The AI Capability Audit helps you decide where AI belongs in the work, what stays human-owned, and which workflow is worth improving first.

 • a map of the current workflow,

-• a clear decision about where AI can help,
+• a decision about where AI can help,

 • the review steps that stay human-owned,